Laser engraving is an easy and quick way of personalizing wood projects by adding a customized logo, signature, or other engraving patterns.

 Whereas a 20W xTool D1 Pro can perform high-contrast engravings on pine wood at around 12,000 mm/min and 90% power.

-Apart from that, low-powered diode lasers such as 1.6W laser module of Snapmaker 2.0, can also be used for engraving wooden surfaces with good contrast.
+Apart from that, low-powered diode lasers such as the 1.6W laser module of Snapmaker 2.0, can also be used for engraving wooden surfaces with good contrast.

 Furthermore, high-powered CO2 laser engravers can also produce 3D laser engravings on wood by using the multi-pass technique.